aikei/redis-json/README.md

 node ./benchmark/redis-json-vs-normal.js
 ```

-As you can see from the tests, `redis-json-set` is almost always faster.
-Only with very big objects stored in redis it gets slower than that, but then most time is taken by regex, which seem to be faster in node than in redis's lua.
-But even then if you always parse you data from redis, it will still be slower.

-A new command to let you change multiple keys at once in redis is currently in the works.
+As you can see from the tests, `redis-json-set` is always faster when objects are not too big and (or) if you do not change multiple keys at the same time.
+    - If your object size is up to 500 bytes, `redis-json-set` is always faster than either of the two alternatives, even if you change 5 keys at a time.
+    - If you change just 1 key at a time, `redis-json-set` is faster than `get - json parse - json stringify - set` even for a very big object of size 200KB and faster than `get - RegEx replace - set` for an object of size 2KB.
+    - If you change 2 keys at a time, `redis-json-set` is faster than `get - json parse - json stringify - set` and has a comparable performance to `get - RegEx replace - set` for an object of size 2KB

 ## Limitations

-- You can only change one json key at a time
-- Json keys are matched by regex, and how deep key is nested does not matter.
-If you have multiple keys with same name in your json object, all will be set / incremented.
-So generally, you should avoid using this library if you have multiple keys with same names (e.g. arrays of instances of the same data class).
-This might be improved in future.
+- Json keys are matched by regex, and how deep the key is nested does not matter.
+That is, If you have multiple keys with same name in your json object, all will be set / incremented.
+So generally, you should avoid using this library if you have multiple keys with same names (for example, arrays of instances of the same data class).
+Another option might be to make sure one redis key contains only unique json keys.
+- You can only change values of json objects, but NOT arrays.

+## Release Notes

+### v0.1.0
+ - You can now set/increment multiple json keys at once.
-- You can only increment keys by 1.
-This will be changed in future.
+ - You can now increment by any value, not just 1.
+ - New benchmark data showing performance of setting more than 1 key at once, also added test object sizes.

+### v0.0.2
+ - First release